 In August 1777, Gen. William Howe and 15,000 British and Hessian troops sailed up the Chesapeake Bay and landed at the Head of Elk (now Elkton, Md.).
 Their goal was to advance on Philadelphia from the southwest and capture the provisional American capital and seat of the Second Continental Congress.

 On Sept.
-3, Maxwell’s troops engaged advance units of Howe’s army at the Battle of Cooch’s Bridge, the only battle of the American Revolution fought in Delaware.
+3, Maxwell’s troops engaged advance units of Howe’s army at the Battle of Cooch’s Bridge, the only land battle of the American Revolution fought in Delaware.
 Although they were able to slow Howe’s advance, Maxwell’s troops were eventually forced to retreat east along King’s Highway.

 Three days later, on Sept.
 6, Washington and the high command of the Continental Army including generals Maxwell, Nathaniel Greene, Henry Knox, John Sullivan, Anthony Wayne and the Marquis de Lafayette, met at the Hale-Byrnes House located on the west bank of White Clay Creek at the junction of the King’s Highway and Ogletown Road which leads to Newark.
 Here they held a council of war to plan for the British advance that they felt sure would come via the two roads.